|

 Beef Stir Fry Recipe

-Whether you’re new to stir-frying or an experienced home cook, this beef stir fry recipe is your go-to for quick weeknight meals.
+Whether you’re new to stir-frying or an experienced home cook, this beef stir-fry recipe is your go-to for quick weeknight meals.
 With just a handful of simple ingredients like beef, garlic, soy sauce, and sesame oil, you can whip up a meal that’s both satisfying and nutritious.
-Not only does it save you time, but it also gives you the flexibility to add your favorite vegetables and tweak the seasoning to your liking.
+Not only does it save you time, but it also gives you the flexibility to add your favourite vegetables and tweak the seasoning to your liking.

 Here’s a breakdown of the ingredients you’ll need: